 People with Borderline Personality Disorder deal with constantly unstable moods, impulsive actions, and chaotic relationships.
-They tend to view others as either “all good” or “all bad”, and they switch between these with little warning or cause.
+They tend to view others as either all good or all bad.
+They switch between these with little warning or cause.
 Even though they dread abandonment and feel very uncomfortable when they are alone, they suddenly push people away after feeling just minor rejections.
-Their families and friends ride these waves of emotions with them and feel exhausted trying to support them when depressive moods strike.
+Their families and friends ride these waves of emotions with them.
+They feel exhausted trying to support them when depressive moods strike.
 Their loved ones watch helplessly as these people endanger themselves with impulsive and risky behaviors.
 At the worst, families suffer the trauma of finding them injured or dead from suicide.

 On the bright side for most people, treatment is highly effective if people stick with it.
-Four years after being diagnosed, 65% of people who complete a full course of therapy no longer have for the disorder, and after 10 years, the number jumps to 85%.
+Four years after being diagnosed, 65% of people who complete a full course of therapy no longer have for the disorder.
+After 10 years, the number jumps to 85%.
 With treatment, the most difficult years pass, and after age 30, most people function much better and with less severe symptoms than a decade prior.

 Causes and Risk Factors

 Estimates of the rate of Borderline Personality Disorder in the general population average around 1.5%, and about three-quarters of those are women.
 In people with mental health issues, this personality disorder is one of the most common, appearing in about one in five people in psychiatric hospitals.

 People with a first degree relative (a parent, child, or sibling) with Borderline Personality Disorder have a five-times greater than average risk of also developing the disorder.
 Tendencies for substance abuse, mood instability, Post Traumatic Stress Disorder, and Attention Deficit/Hyperactivity Disorder also appear in relatives of people with the disorder.
 Personality traits like impulsivity, aggression, and suicide risk all carry common genetic underpinnings as well.